Dancing on Ice 2020 line up – meet the skating celebrities

 Age: 43

-He will certainly don’t have any drawback remembering his steps and this 12 months, Ian will likely be making historical past, changing into the primary celeb to bounce in a same-sex couple – a lot to the delight of Dancing On Ice followers throughout the nation.
+He will certainly don’t have any drawback remembering his steps and this 12 months, Ian will likely be making historical past, turning into the primary superstar to bop in a same-sex couple – a lot to the delight of Dancing On Ice followers throughout the nation.

 Learn extra about Ian Watkins right here.